apache/skywalking/docs/en/setup/service-agent/java-agent/How-to-tolerate-exceptions.md

-# How-to-tolerate-exceptions
+# How to tolerate custom exceptions
-*Because in some codes, the exception is being used as a way of controlling business flow.
+*In some codes, the exception is being used as a way of controlling business flow.
 Skywalking provides 2 ways to tolerate an exception which is traced in a span.*
-1. The hard config in the javaagent.
+1. Set the names of exception classes in the agent config
-2. Annotated with an annotation.
+2. Use our annotation in the codes.

-## The hard config in the javaagent
+## Set the names of exception classes in the agent config
-The property named  "statuscheck.ignored_exceptions" is configured in the agent configuration file.
-When opening the config, the listed exceptions would not be treated as an error.
-Also, affects the subclasses.
+The property named  "statuscheck.ignored_exceptions" is used to set up class names in the agent configuration file. if the exception listed here are detected in the agent, the agent core would flag the related span as the error status.

 ### Demo
-1. Some exceptions have been defined in user or library codes.
+1. A custom exception.

     - TestNamedMatchException
     ```java